singodiyashubham87/Draw-it-out/README.md

 * **Snapshot:** Capture and download snapshots of the whiteboard canvas.
 * **Clear Canvas:** Clear the canvas with a single click.
 * **Responsive Design:** The application is responsive and works seamlessly across different screen sizes.
+* **Resizable Board:** Adjust the height of the board using Increase and Decrease buttons.

 # Using Drawing Tools